stefanor/talks/slides.md

 * Attending DebConf since DebConf 11
 * DebConf Video Team core
 * DebConf Local Team for DebConf 16
-* Sit on DebConf Committee with Antonio Terceiro, Bernelle Verster, Gunnar Wolf, **Nattie Mayer-Hutchings**, and Sruthi Chandran
+* Serve on the DebConf Committee with Antonio Terceiro, Bernelle Verster, Gunnar Wolf, **Nattie Mayer-Hutchings**, and Sruthi Chandran

 ---

 # Debian

+.fx: bg-img bg-trixie

 * Free Software Linux Distribution, since 1993
 * Brings together 70 000 free software packages into a coherent system

+---

-* More importantly, it's a community
+## More importantly, it's a community

+.fx: bg-img bg-community

 * The distribution is entirely community run
 * With some help from employees of companies that depend on it
 * Around 1000 developers from 56 countries
 * \> 1370 Unique contributors in the last year

 ---

 # History of DebConf

+.fx: bg-img bg-debconf1

 * DebConf has been running since 2000
 * Making this the 27th DebConf